sunquakes/jsonrpc4go/README.md

 	s, _ := jsonrpc4go.NewServer("http", "127.0.0.1", "3232") // the protocol is http
 	// s, _ := jsonrpc4go.NewServer("tcp", "127.0.0.1", "3232") // the protocol is tcp
 	// s.SetOptions(server.TcpOptions{"aaaaaa", 2 * 1024 * 1024}) // Custom package EOF when the protocol is tcp
+	// s.SetRateLimit(20, 10) //The maximum concurrent number is 10, The maximum request speed is 20 times per second
 	// Set the hook function of before method execution s.SetBeforeFunc(func(id interface{}, method string, params interface{}) error {
         // If the function returns an error, the program stops execution and returns an error message to the client